go-flutter-desktop/hover/README.md

 It's possible to zip the whole dir `go/build/outputs/linux` and ship it to a different machine.

 ### Packaging

 You can package your application for different packaging formats.
 First initialize the packaging format:

 ```bash
 hover init-packaging linux-appimage
 ```

 Update the configuration files located in `go/packaging/linux-appimage/`to your needs.
 Then create a build and package it using this command:

 ```bash
 hover build linux-appimage
 ```

-The packaging output will be located in `go/build/outputs/linux-appimage/`
+The packaging output is placed in `go/build/outputs/linux-appimage/`

 To get a list of all available packaging formats run:

 ```bash
 hover build --help
 ```

 ## Fonts

 No text visible?
-Make sure to use fonts who are included in the flutter assets/fonts system.
+Make sure to use fonts that are included in the flutter assets/fonts system.
 The default font for `MaterialApp`, Roboto, is not installed on all machines.

 ## Issues